 Allergies can be generated by various things, including certain ingredients in their food.
 If your dog has allergies, it’s important to choose a good dog food specifically formulated for dogs with allergies that avoids the ingredients your dog is allergic to.

 What Are Common Allergies in Dogs?

-Dogs, just like humans, can suffer from allergies, which can cause a range of symptoms, such as itchy skin, digestive issues, and respiratory problems.
+Just like humans, dogs can suffer from allergies, which can cause a range of symptoms, such as itchy skin, digestive issues, and respiratory problems.

 Many different things can cause allergies in dogs, but some of the most common allergens include the following:

 - Protein sources, such as beef, chicken, and lamb